ceford/cefjdemos-data-jdm-help/articles/en/privacy/privacy-review-information-request.md

 src="https://docs.joomla.org/images/e/ea/Help-4x-component-privacy-review-information-request-new-en.png"
 decoding="async" data-file-width="800" data-file-height="293"
 width="800" height="293"
-alt="Help-4x-component-privacy-review-information-request-new-en.png" />
+alt="privacy review information request screenshot" />

 ## Details

-- **Request Information.**
+### Request Information panel
-  - *Email.* The email address of the individual owning the information being requested
+- **Email:** The email address of the individual owning the information being requested
-  - *Status.* The status of the information request
+- **Status:** The status of the information request
     - Invalid.
 The information request has been invalidated by a Super User
     - Pending.
 The user hasn't yet confirmed their information request
     - Confirmed.
 The user has confirmed their information request
     - Completed.
 The information request has been completed by a Super User
 - *Request Type.* Export or Remove
 - *Date Requested.* Date and time when the information request has been created

+### Action Log panel

-- **Action Log.** (*Action/Date/Name*) All actions performed related to the individual owning the information being requested.
+This is a table containing all actions related to the individual owning the information being requested.

+- **Action** The action performed.
+- **Date** The date the action was performaed.
+- **Name** The name of the user for whom the action was performed

 ## Toolbar

-At the top of the page you will see the toolbar shown in the [Screenshot](#Screenshot) above.
+At the top of the page you will see the toolbar shown in the Screenshot above.
 The functions are:

 - **Complete.** Marks the request as Complete and removes Action buttons from the item in the Requests list.